About: Gordon Mckenna Studio.

 Biography

 Gordon was born in Zimbabwe in 1968 (then known as Rhodesia) to British parents.
 His father was born in Glasgow, Scotland and his mother in Watford, England.
-He moved to South Africa when only a few months old and spent the next 23 years here.
-He moved to Scotland in 1992 and has lived at various points in Aberdeen, the Isle of Skye, Edinburgh and London over the past 33 years.
-Gordon currently lives in Aberdeen.
+He moved with his family to South Africa when only a few months old and spent the next 23 years here.
+His parents returned to the UK in 1991 and he joined them in 1992.
+He spent 9 years in Scotland and lived at various points in Aberdeen, the Isle of Skye and Edinburgh.
+In 2001 he moved to London to take up an artist residency opportunity and remained there for 23 years.
+Gordon returned to Aberdeen in Scotland in 2024.

 Gordon has work in collections in Britain, Europe, America, Canada, Australia and South Africa.